swt30/thesis/chapters/02-eos/02-eos.md

   Comparison of my equation of state with the high-pressure limit.
   The TFD (Thomas--Fermi--Dirac) equation of state is increasingly accurate in the high-pressure limit, where temperature effects on the water density disappear.
   I also show temperature contours of my water equation of state.
-  The TFD, which has no temperature correction, is a poor approximation of the behaviour of water at low pressures, especially across the liquid--vapour phase boundary (vertical lines).
+  The TFD, which has no temperature correction, is a poor approximation of the behaviour of water at low pressures, especially across the liquid--vapour phase boundary (e.g. the near-vertical line at $500\,$K).
   But all other choices of equation of state approach the TFD at high pressures, and so it is appropriate in the TPa region and beyond.
 ](eos-contours){#fig:eos-contours}